package core:net

 Expects both hostname and port to be present in the hostname_and_port parameter, either as: a.host.name:9999, or as 1.2.3.4:9999, or IP6 equivalent.

-Calls parse_hostname_or_endpoint and resolve, then dial_tcp_from_endpoint.
+Calls parse_hostname_or_endpoint and dial_tcp_from_host_or_endpoint.

 dial_tcp_from_hostname_with_port_override ¶